Health experts comment on infection risks for Tokyo Olympics spectators

+(Corrects Kinoshita’s affiliation to say he is no longer with Harvard, now involved in vaccine NGO)

-June 18 (Reuters) - Japan is set to lower its state of emergency measures against the COVID-19 pandemic in the capital, Tokyo, and much of the country, with just over a month remaining until the start of the Summer Olympics on July 23. read more
+(Reuters) -Japan is set to lower its state of emergency measures against the COVID-19 pandemic in the capital, Tokyo, and much of the country, with just over a month remaining until the start of the Summer Olympics on July 23.

 The government’s top health advisor Shigeru Omi on Friday released a report urging Olympic organisers to limit spectators at the Games, saying the event could lead to a resurgence in cases.